Favourited 1127 times

 Hello my name is Shiba,

-The place where I live is Awa city in the prefecture of Tokushima where I own a small organic farm and have been farming for over 18 years now.
+The place where I live is Awa city in the prefecture of Tokushima where I own a small organic family farm and have been farming for over 19 years now.

 Do you know about Fukuoka Masanobu?
 He is a Japanese farmer known for his natural farming and a celebrated philosopher.
 I am trying to follow his path of organic growing and creating a sustainable environment.

 We do not use tractors or big machines (as it consumes oil) and we do not use chemical fertilizers, only natural fertilizers such as compost.

 If you look at agriculture today, agriculture is a vast image of large-scale agriculture, but 80% of the world's farmland is small-scale farms of 2ha or less, and small-scale farmers account for half of the world's population, and it accounts for 70% of world food production.

 But small farmers are suffering now and I would like to change that by teaching and learning about a sustainable environment for everyone, building a community together where everyone helps each other and the environment.

 Unfortunately, in a capitalist society, we need to make profits right now to live.
 But hopefully with open minded people who are interested in changing society and the world around them for the better for everyone we can do this.

 The following is the purpose of using Workaway.